oussema68/visionaiassistant/README.md

 **logo/:** Contains the logo image displayed in the app.

 **.env:** Contains environment variables, including the API key (not included in the repo for security reasons).
-Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request with your changes.

 ## Contact